SUPERCHARGE YOUR ONLINE VISIBILITY! CONTACT US AND LET’S ACHIEVE EXCELLENCE TOGETHER!

 numpy

-What it is: A core scientific computing library in Python, optimized for working with arrays and numerical operations.
+What it is: A core scientific computing library optimized for arrays and numerical operations.

-Why it is used: Supports calculations like computing score metrics (e.g., average, ratios) during entity ranking.
-Ensures fast and efficient numerical handling.
+Why it is used: Supports calculations such as averages and ratios during entity ranking, enabling fast and efficient numerical handling.

 pandas

-What it is: A data analysis library used for working with structured data (like tables or spreadsheets).
+What it is: A Python library for structured data analysis (tables or spreadsheets).

 matplotlib.pyplot and seaborn